-In an attempt to avoid drugs, some have taken to melatonin supplements, thinking that because melatonin is the sleep inducing hormone that the pineal gland in our brain secrets, it might be a natural insomnia cure.
+In an attempt to avoid drugs, some have taken to melatonin supplements, thinking that because melatonin is the sleep-inducing hormone that the pineal gland in our brain secretes, it might be a natural insomnia cure.
 Strictly speaking, it’s not an herbal remedy.
 It’s a hormone.

 Children usually have much higher levels of melatonin than adults.
 And as you grow older, your levels typically continue to decrease.
 Researchers believe this may explain why many older adults tend to experience disrupted sleep patterns.